featherbear/UNSW-COMP2511/README.md

 ## Testing

-You can run the `test_git.sh` file to check whether you have done most of the git exercises.
-Make sure you checkout the master branch before running this script.
+Checkout `master` and merge `first_new_branch` back into it.
+You can now run the `test_git.sh` file to check whether you have done most of the git exercises.

 # Java Introduction